spidernet-io/spiderpool/README.md

 ## Introduction

 Spiderpool:an IP Address Management (IPAM) CNI plugin of Kubernetes for managing static ip for underlay network.
-Spiderpool can work well with any CNI project that is compatible with third-party IPAM plugins.
+Spiderpool provides kinds of complete solutions with other CNI projects compatible with third-party IPAM plugins.

 Why Spiderpool?
 There has not yet been a comprehensive, user-friendly and intelligent open source solution for what underlay networks' IPAMs needs: